carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 This gives you a sense of just how much data comes along with a tweet.

 ## First and last tweets
-Let's look at our `taxday.jsonl` file again.
+Let's look at our `gasprices_flat.jsonl` file again.

 Remember our JSONL files are line-oriented, ie: one tweet per line.
 Let's use the `head` and `tail` command to create files with two tweets each.